priteshyadav444/bootstrap/site/content/docs/5.2/customize/color-modes.md

 ---
 layout: docs
 title: Color modes
 description: Bootstrap now supports color modes, or themes, as of v5.3.0.
-Explore our default light theme and new dark mode theme, or create your own using our themes as your template.
+Explore our default light color mode and the new dark mode, or create your own using our styles as your template.
 group: customize
 toc: true
 prev: color
 next: components
+added: "5.3"
 ---

-{{< added-in "5.3.0" >}}

 ## Dark mode